partisiablockchain/dapp-playground/README.md

 To run any premade task you need to press `Ctrl+F1`.
-This gives you a list of all prescripted task within the development environment.
+This gives you a list of all prescripted tasks within the development environment.

 ## It is an Automated setup